|Project, Model and Solver Settings||Simulation Modes and Solver Setup||Solver Methodology, Convergence and Tolerance||Solving Models|

 NOTE: When tuning the SysCAD model to test/plant data, it maybe necessary to include pressure drops and heat losses as it will affect the performance of the circuit.

 The data sections for each unit within the Flash Train are described in detail elsewhere (see the relevant sections for the units that can comprise a Flash Train).

 - The information in the Vapour Liquid Equilibrium (VLE) must be correct for the units to operate as required.
 If the VLE configuration requires information that is not available, then the flashing will not occur.

 - If the Flash Train includes a Shell and Tube Heat Exchanger, the user must ensure that the area and heat transfer coefficients of the unit are correctly specified.

 - The Flash Train attempts to simulate a real plant environment.
 Therefore, the connections are very important.
 If the user configures the connections such that the fluids would not flow in a real plant, then the Flash Train will not function correctly.

 - The user can make use of the SysCAD display colours to easily identify the flash train.
 From Tools | General Options | Colours, switch on the Macro Model option.

-- For more hints and troubleshooting, please see Configuring and Using Flash Trains.
+- For more hints and troubleshooting, please see Troubleshooting Flash Trains.